nmeum/edward/README.md

-* The CHICKEN [matchable][chicken matchable] egg for pattern matching ([SRFI 204][srfi 204] is supposed to standardize pattern matching but is still in draft status)
+* The CHICKEN [matchable][chicken matchable] egg for pattern matching ([SRFI 204][srfi 204] is supposed to standardize pattern matching but is still in draft status).
 * The CHICKEN Foreign Function Interface (FFI) for accessing POSIX functions required by `ed(1)`, e.g. `popen(3)`, `isatty(3)` and `regexec(3).
-* It is assumed that `eq?` performs pointer comparison for strings (undefined behaviour in R7RS but implemented in CHICKEN)
+* It is assumed that `eq?` performs pointer comparison for strings (undefined behaviour in R7RS but implemented in CHICKEN).

 ## License